 From my point of view, geothermal energy is completely dependent on the geology of the site – geothermal energy that is close to the edges of tectonic plates as in Japan, Turkey, Indonesia or the Philippines is particularly useful.
 In Europe, geothermal energy makes sense in countries like Italy and Iceland, where increased volcanic activity leads to higher heat dissipation in the rock.

 3. Geothermal energy is suitable for electricity generation, but not as good as hydroelectric power, but with one exception: heat offtake.

 In Iceland, geothermal plants cover only about 30% of the nation’s electricity demand.
 The advantage of geothermal energy is that it can be used to heat apartments, commercial and industrial facilities.
 If heat offtake is your objective, geothermal energy makes a lot of sense.

-I think it makes sense that Iceland uses hydropower and geothermal energy to meet its primary energy needs.
-Up to 90% of the daily heat demand for heating is covered by geothermal energy.
+Iceland uses hydropower and geothermal energy to meet its primary energy needs.
+The majoity of daily heat demand for heating is covered by geothermal energy.
 Geothermal energy is ideally suited for heating.
-Nevertheless, I would say that hydroelectric power wins over geothermal power in terms of EROI.
+As far as the energy yield is concerned, hydroelectric power wins over geothermal energy.

 4. The environmental risks must be accurately assessed before I would invest in hydropower or geothermal energy.